 Any new pupil is welcome to try two weeks before registering with the school.

 Please contact the school regarding suitable class and available places.

 A registration form is issued which must be completed, the fee due less the two trial weeks.

 Central School of Dance operates a ten week term, replacement classes will be offered if the school has any cancelled dates.
 Refunds are not given for any classes not attended by the pupil.

-When enrolling their child into the school, parents are provided with the details of the regulation uniform for ballet, modern, jazz and tap.
+When enrolling their child into the school, parents are provided with the details of the regulation uniform for ballet, modern, and tap.

 We encourage our pupils to take pride and pleasure in appearing beautifully groomed as looking smart and elegant enhances the way in which the children feel when they dance.
 Well-groomed hair also helps the teacher to observe a clear line of the head, neck and upper back; which are essential for good poise.

 A suitably sized (named) dance bag is useful.